open-telemetry/opentelemetry.io/content/en/docs/k8s-operator/automatic.md

 `http://demo-collector:4317`, which will connect to the `grpc` port of the otlpreceiver of the Collector created in the previous step.

-By default the Java auto-instrumentation ships with [many many instrumentation libraries](/docs/instrumentation/java/automatic/#supported-libraries-frameworks-application-services-and-jvms).
+By default, the Java auto-instrumentation ships with [many many instrumentation libraries](/docs/instrumentation/java/automatic/#supported-libraries-frameworks-application-services-and-jvms).
 This makes instrumentation easy, but can result in too much or unwanted data.
 If there are any libraries you do not want to use you can set the